 If possible, take just what’s needed for the length of the trip.

-Gummies usually travel quite well, since they’re shelf-stabilized.
+Gummies usually travel quite well, since they’re shelf-stabilized, however, they can be sensitive to temperatures.
+Too much heat and you’ll wind up with one solid gummy block, making portioning a challenge.
 Solid foods are allowed on planes, so hemp-derived CBD gummies can also be brought along in carry-on luggage.
 Keep these products in their original packaging so TSA agents can clearly see the labels and the contents.

 Hemp-derived CBD tinctures fall under the liquid category and must be under 3.4 oz, the TSA limit for liquids.